 If the first layer seems inconsistent between multiple prints, the probe might be too high.
-Lower it slightly.
-Loosen the two screws on the probe holder to make adjustments.
-Rotating the probe clockwise lowers it 1mm per turn.
-It is very handy for precise adjustments, but it can also be pushed in and out when set screws are loosened completely.
-Then try again Calibrate XYZ.
+Lower it slightly and try again Calibration XYZ.
 Keep in mind, the probe must be always higher than the nozzle tip, otherwise it will catch on prints.

-Pict.
+Pic.
 11 - Probe response diagram.